What does the Student Voice mean to you?

 UCC is entering a period of significant change, the new Academic Strategy aims to build connections to provide curricular coherence and to enhance the student experienceFind Out More

 Student Survey.ie is a powerful tool for supporting enhancement of the experience of students and staff in higher education

 The feedback that you provide is integral in order to improve the quality of services that UCC provides on your student journey.Find Out More

-to providing a distinctive educational experience to its learners based on disciplinary and pedagogic excellence, a research-based curriculum and a student-centred learning and teaching experience.
-Hearing from students through ISSE about their learning experience is incredibly informative and gives the University valuable data on good practices, as well as practices that may need further development.
-This information can then be used to inform and prioritise decisions and policies to enhance the student learning experience
+Hearing from students through university-wide surveys (particularly Student Survey.ie) about their learning experience is incredibly informative and gives the University valuable data on good practices, as well as practices that may need further development.
+This information can then be used to inform and prioritise decisions and policies to enhance the student learning experience.